 El Paso, TX

-The lentil soup and capirotada were both excellent, and Carnitas is excellent on items such as the chips and salsa.
+The lentil soup and capirotada were both excellent, and Carnitas Queretaro is excellent on items such as the chips and salsa.
 The main plate came with mashed potatoes, rice and bread.
 To me this is overkill on the starchy items, although I enjoyed the mashed potatoes very much.

 865 N. Resler Dr.

 El Paso, TX

-Delicias Cafe had good fish and an excellent poblana sauce.
+Delicias Cafe has good fish and excellent sauces.
 Several shrimp items were on the menu, and the staff explained that the owner and chef decide the night before what items to put on the Lent menu).
 Like most restaurants it includes at least one fish and one shrimp choice.

 2130 Myrtle Ave.

 El Paso, TX

 El Jacalito is one of the restaurants that changes the menu weekly, and like most of them offers both fish and shrimp.
-This is my favorite restaurant for the veracruz style fish (which I did not have this year), but it is also my favorite for breaded fish (empanizado).
-In fact, this is really my favorite place for Lent specials, and it has been my idea of what a Lent special should be.
+This has traditionally been my favorite restaurant for the Veracruz style fish (which I did not have in 2018), but it is also my favorite for breaded fish (empanizado).
+In fact, this really seems to be the gold standard for Lent specials, and it has been my idea of what a Lent special should be.